Alraune (1952 film): Plot

 Alraune then begins using her sexual appeal to flirt with men that have fallen for her.
-She goes horseback riding with Gerald during a rainstorm, carriage riding with Mathieu, ten Brinken's coachman, and poses herself for Ralph to paint her.
-When one of Alraune's necklace winds up missing, she accuses her teacher, Mademoiselle Duvaliere (Denise Vernac), which in fact was found inside her luggage, who is then fired for theft.
-She later discovers that in fact it was Doctor Mohn (Harry Halm) who stole the necklace from Alraune's jewelry box and framed Duvaliere, all to gain attention from Alraune.
+She goes horseback riding with Gerald during a rainstorm, carriage riding with Mathieu, ten Brinken's coachman, and poses for Ralph to paint her.
+When one of Alraune's necklaces winds up missing, she accuses her teacher, Mademoiselle Duvaliere (Denise Vernac), who is then fired for theft.
+It later turns out that Doctor Mohn (Harry Halm) stole the necklace from Alraune's jewelry box and framed Duvaliere, all to gain attention from Alraune.